-Chestnut Island on the bottle green Krka river
+Chestnut Island on the Krka river

 We found a lovely place to form part of a daytrip out into Slovenia's East along the bottle green Krka river.
 It's also a great option for a stop off visit if you are heading towards Croatia, Zagreb direction.